-Out of the myriad of sports games that are regularly produced each year like an obligation, I will be focusing on NBA 2K21.
-Although, I am aware of the various opinions circulating the web regarding the state of the annual sports game releases, I’m going to go into this game with an objective outlook and a non-biased approach.
-I’m interested more in being impressed rather than depressed with this whole experience, and I’ll document my thoughts.
+Among the numerous sports games that are released each year, I will focus on NBA 2K21.
+Despite the various opinions on the web about the state of annual sports game releases, I will approach this game with an objective and unbiased perspective.
+I am more interested in being impressed than disappointed with this experience and will document my thoughts.

-Overall, the experience is specifically catered towards people active in basketball culture – with very little value to potentially turn new players into fans.
-The greedy and egregious monetization schemes make even mobile games blush, and I personally do not enjoy gambling my real money for some virtual basketball players – I will always lose.
+Overall, the game is catered towards those already active in basketball culture and offers little value to attract new fans.
+The monetization schemes are greedy and egregious, even compared to mobile games.
+I don’t enjoy gambling real money for virtual basketball players and always lose.

 Featured Image by: TJ Dragotta @ Unsplash